Chennai 600028: Release and reception

-Chennai 600028 was released on 27 April 2007, and emerged as a major commercial success.
+Chennai 600028 was released on 27 April 2007.
 Sify in their review stated that "All the guys who acted in the film are candid and have let their hair down.
 RJ Shiva is the surprise packet in the film.
 Venkat Prabhu deserves a pat on his back for making a breezy fun movie which highlights the fact that cricket in India which is a religion for many is also won through team spirit and sacrifice.
 So go ahead, make your matinee and enjoy the match."
-Filmibeat reviewed it as "Apart from cricket there is enough space for love, friendship, sentiments and decent comedy in the script."
 Baradwaj Rangan reviewed the film as "A street-cricket saga from a bunch of no-names comes out of nowhere and knocks your socks off."
-Writing for Rediff, the review stated as "The movie is a result of a perfect team effort in every sense.
+Writing for Rediff.com, Sriram Iyer stated "The movie is a result of a perfect team effort in every sense.
 A perfect entertainer, not to be missed."
+Malathi Rangarajan of The Hindu wrote "Every city youngster would have experienced one or the other situation projected in `Chennai ... ' And that's the film's USP.
+Venkat Prabhu has shown that without a glowing star cast or formulaic gibberish, enjoyable films can be made.
+Down-to-earth approach and levity are Prabhu's strengths. `Chennai 600028' is proof enough."
+Malini Mannath of Chennai Online wrote, "It's an interestingly scripted and narrated tale from producer-director duo of S P B Charan (his third production) and Venkat Prabhu.
+No doubt the takings at times are a bit amateurish.
+Also, the debutant director has done his bit of experimentation, breaking away from the grammar of conventional film-making.
+But all this has worked to the film's advantage.
+For, there is a candid, realistic feel to the whole narrative.
+The unconventional camera movements and angles (debutant Shakti Saravanan), and the slick editing (Lenin) all add to the effect.
+Yuvan Shanker Raja's songs too blend in well."
+Lajjavathi of Kalki praised the acting of debutants, Venkat Prabhu's direction, Sakthi saravanan's cinematography and Yuvan Shankar Raja's music and concluded calling it perfect jolly treatment for youth.

-The film emerged as a sleeper hit at the box office, and also emerging as the cult status, in coming years.
-The film's 100th day celebrations, took place on 5 August 2007 at Chennai Trade Centre, with Rajinikanth and Kamal Hassan being the chief guest.
-The film is later dubbed in Telugu as Kodithe Kottalira in 2009.
+The film emerged a sleeper hit at the box office, and also attained cult status, in coming years.
+The film's 100th day celebrations, took place in early August 2007 at Chennai Trade Centre, with Rajinikanth and Kamal Hassan being the chief guest.
+The film was later dubbed in Telugu as Kodithe Kottalira in 2009.